Italian-style Sweet and Sour Fish Salad

 Add bay leaf.
 Grind on some black pepper and cook mixture for 2-3 minutes.

-Pour in white wine vinegar, let it bubble away for a minute, then add water and 1/4 tsp of salt.
+Pour in white wine vinegar, let it bubble away for a minute or two, then add water and 1/4 tsp of salt.
 Cook gently for about 10 minutes then stir in parsley.

 When marinade is ready, prepare fish.
 Tip breadcrumbs onto a piece of kitchen paper.
 Turn fish into a large colander set over a bowl and drain for 5 minutes.
 Drop fish pieces into breadcrumbs, one at a time, and pat on the crumbs.